 Indoor Cats

-Cats seek warmth obsessively.
+Cats seek warmth obsessively because they have a higher baseline body temperature than dogs (100-102°F).
 In winter, that means:

 - Radiator burns — Cats will sleep directly on old Chicago radiators.
-Use radiator covers or place a folded towel as a buffer.
+The cast-iron ones in vintage buildings can reach 150°F+.
+Use radiator covers or place a folded towel as a buffer; without protection, burns happen while they sleep.

-- Space heater danger — Cats knock things over.
+- Space heater danger — Cats knock things over; it's what they do.
 A cat + space heater + curtains = fire.
-Use oil-filled radiators instead of exposed-element heaters.
+Use oil-filled radiators instead of exposed-element heaters—they have no exposed hot surfaces and won't ignite fabric.

-- Draft avoidance — If your vintage Chicago apartment has drafty windows (and it does), your cat will find the coldest spot and complain.
-Cat caves, igloo beds, or a self-warming pad solve this.
+- Draft avoidance — If your vintage Chicago apartment has drafty windows (and it does), your cat will find the coldest spot and meow incessantly until you fix it.
+Cat caves, igloo beds, or a self-warming pad solve this—they trap body heat, raising the cat's microenvironment by 10-15°F.

 Outdoor & Feral Cats